tessalt/coffeescriptbook/book.md

   easing: "ease-in"
 ```

+Objects are ideal for configuring animations and elements since they all have many properties of different types (some are numbers, some are strings, etc).

-# Simple Animations
+# Chapter 2: Simple Animations

 Let's open up Framer Studio and try to create some simple animations.

+## Creating layers

-We're going to work with a green square for a while.
+We're going to work with a small square for a while.

 To create a new element on the screen, we use `new Layer`.
 This is a special kind of function that creates an object.
-If we assign a variable to the result of `new Layer`, we can maintain a reference to the element that we can manipulate.
+If we assign a variable to the result of `new Layer`, we can maintain a reference to that element that we can manipulate.

 ```
 square = new Layer()